Making plans: A guide to parenting arrangements after separation or divorce

 Games that parents sometimes play

 Sometimes, parents put their children in the middle of their conflict without realizing it.
-Maybe you've heard stories about separating parents who use their children against each other.
+You may have heard stories about separating parents who use their children against each other.

-Children already have to deal with a lot of changes.
+Children already have to deal with a lot of changes and emotions.
 They don't need to be put in the middle of their parents' conflict, even if their parents don't always mean to do it.
-Parents who act this way are usually angry or feel they cannot communicate with the other parent.
+Parents who act this way are usually angry or feel they can’t communicate with the other parent.
 No matter why they do it, it can harm their children.

 The child as the "prize"